JerichoFletcher/mechanical-warfare/README.md

 #### Android
 1. Install the Android SDK [here](https://developer.android.com/studio#downloads).
 Just down load the "Command line tools only", as Android Studio is not required.
 2. Unzip the Android SDK directory, and set `ANDROID_HOME` environment variable to point to the unzipped SDK directory
-3. Run `gradlew.bat mw:deploy` (or `./gradlew.bat mw:deploy` if on Linux/Mac).
+3. Run `gradlew.bat tools:processSprites` then `gradlew.bat mw:deploy` (or `./gradlew` if on Linux/Mac).
 If you did all of these correctly ~which I didn't~, there should be the built `.jar` file in the output directory that works for both desktop and android.

 ##### Troubleshooting
 If the terminal returns `Permission denied` or `Command not found` on Mac/Linux, run `chmod +x ./gradlew` before running `./gradlew`. _This is a one-time procedure._